idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Technical Debt is often a bad thing, but like debt it is a good thing if there is a good chance a project will be abandoned and you won't need to pay the interest.
 Examples here are speculative projects which may be rolled back, and bridges to a future technology.

-### How do you do planning and come up with roadmaps.
+### How do you do planning and come up with roadmaps

 6 step process